LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01/Lab01_Instructions_ReviewBeginningJS.md

 ## Web App 1: Stopwatch - Version 1

 - Download the `stopWatchStart.zip` file and unzip it.
-The starting files have comments that guide you through the process of completing the code.
+The `indexStart.js` file has comments in it to guide you through the process of completing the code.

 - Reanme the files by removing the word "start" from each file.
   Complete the code in each of the starting files:
   - `unstyledIndexStart.html`, `indexStart.html`
+    You can use either one of these files.
+    - `IndexStart.html` is already styled with Bootstrap, there is nothing you need to add to this file.

-    You can use either of thse files. `IndexStart.html` is already styled with Bootstrap.
-If you would like to do your own styling (optional) you can start with `unstyledIndexStart.html` which does not have styling.
+    - `unstyledIndexStart.htm` has no Bootstrap styling.
+If you would like to do your own styling (optional) you can add it to this one.

   - `stylesStart.css`
     There is nothing in this fiile.
 If you want to add some CSS styling (optional) to the web app, you can add it here.

   - `indexStart.js`
     Add JavaScript code to implement the stop watch functionality as you might have done in CS 133JS.
     - FYI, the global variable `timer` does not actually store an object.
 It holds the ID number of a timer object created by calling the built-in JavaScript function `setInterval`.
+    - Read more about the `setInterval` function in [this MDN document](https://developer.mozilla.org/en-US/docs/Web/API/Window/setInterval).
+In particular, note that it uses your `incrementTimer` function as a *callback function* (a function that it calls).

 - Test and debug your application.